syncfusion-content/angular-docs/angular/GettingStarted/getting-started-systemjs.md

 # Getting started with SystemJS

-To quick start with Syncfusion JavaScript Angular components run the below commands to clone the repository for [SystemJS starter](https://github.com/syncfusion/angular2-seeds/tree/systemjs) and installing required dependency packages.
+To quick start with Syncfusion JavaScript Angular components run the below commands to clone the repository for [SystemJS starter](https://github.com/syncfusion/Angular-seeds/tree/systemjs) and installing required dependency packages.

 {% highlight javascript %}
- > git clone https://github.com/syncfusion/angular2-seeds/ -b systemjs
+ > git clone https://github.com/syncfusion/Angular-seeds/ -b systemjs

- > cd angular2-seeds
+ > cd Angular-seeds

  > npm install
 {% endhighlight %}

-N> The cloned application is fully configured to work with Essential Studio for JavaScript Angular components, in which we configured our [ej-angular2](https://github.com/syncfusion/ej-angular2) library and necessary changes to consume our Angular components.
+N> The cloned application is fully configured to work with Essential Studio for JavaScript Angular components, in which we configured our [ej-Angular](https://github.com/syncfusion/ej-Angular) library and necessary changes to consume our Angular components.

 ### What is in Syncfusion cloned Angular seed.?
 The cloned Angular seed consists of files in the following structure.
 The files in the `src/app` folder is used for our application logical functionalities.
 The other files available outside the src folder is used to build, bundle and deploy the application.